History of the Jews in Montreal: History

 Shearith Israel, a Spanish-Portuguese congregation, opened in 1768; it was the first Jewish congregation in Montreal.
 The grave of Lazarus David was the oldest Jewish grave in Montreal; it was dated to 1776.

 There were about 6,000 Russian Jews in Montreal in 1900.
 Jews made up 6-7% of Montreal's population between 1911 and 1931.

 In 1921, Greater Montreal had 45,802 Jews, with 93.7% of them being in the City of Montreal.
 In 1931, about 80% of the 60,087 Quebecers of Jewish origin lived in Montreal.
 In 1931, 84% of Greater Montreal's Jews lived in Montreal.
 Between 1921 and 1931 many Jews moved to Outremont and Westmount from Laurier and St. Louis in Montreal.

-Montreal has the second largest Jewish community in Canada, and about a quarter (23.2%) of the country’s Jewish population.
+Montreal has the second largest Jewish community in Canada, and about a quarter (23.2%) of the country's Jewish population.

 Demographics and language

 In the 19th century, most Jews from Montreal were of British Sephardic origins, and Montreal did not have a German-Jewish elite that other communities had.

 Bernard Spolsky, author of The Languages of the Jews: A Sociolinguistic History, stated that "Yiddish was the dominant language of the Jewish community of Montreal".
-In 1931, 99% of Montreal Jews stated that Yiddish was their mother language.
+In 1931, 99.6% of Montreal Jews stated that Yiddish was their mother language.
 In the 1930s there was a Yiddish language education system and a Yiddish newspaper in Montreal.
 In 1938, most Jewish households in Montreal primarily used English and often used French and Yiddish.
 9% of the Jewish households only used French and 6% only used Yiddish.
 From 1907 to 1977 the Keneder Adler (Odler, The Canadian Eagle), a Yiddish newspaper, was published in Montreal.
+The percentage of Yiddish speakers have decreased to 30.2% of the Jewish population by 1961.

 In the 20th century, children in Montreal Jewish households mostly read English publications while parents read publications in French and Yiddish.
 In 2006, Montreal had more Yiddish speakers than Toronto.

+In 1971 the Jewish community in Greater Montreal numbered 109,480.
+Political and economic uncertainties about potential Quebec independence led many to leave Montreal and the province of Quebec for Toronto.

+The 2021 census commissioned by Federation CJA showed a Jewish population of 90,250 in the Greater Montreal area, comprising 2.1 per cent of the total population.
+This represented a 0.6% increase on the 2011 study, and the first increase in fifty years.